-principal attractions are its lavish, brightly colored houses and civic buildings—vestiges of an opulent time when the wealthy sent their laundry to be done in Europe and sent for Old World artisans and engineers to build their New World monuments.
+The capital of Amazonas State, Manaus is the Amazon's most popular tourist destination, largely because of the many jungle lodges in the surrounding area.
+The city's principal attractions are its lavish, brightly colored houses and civic buildings—vestiges of an opulent time when the wealthy sent their laundry to be done in Europe and sent for Old World artisans and engineers to build their New World monuments.

 Founded in 1669, Manaus took its name, which means "mother of the Gods," from the Manaó tribe.
 The city has long flirted with prosperity.
 Of all the Amazon cities and towns, Manaus is most identified with the rubber boom.
-In the late 19th and early 20th centuries it supplied 90% of the world's rubber.
+In the late 19th and early 20th centuries, it supplied 90% of the world's rubber.
 The industry was monopolized by rubber barons, whose number never exceeded 100 and who lived in the city and spent enormous sums on ostentatious lifestyles.
-They dominated the region like feudal lords.
-Thousands of seringueiros (rubber tappers) were recruited to work on the rubber plantations, where they lived virtually as slaves.
-A few of the seringueiros were from indigenous tribes, but most were transplants from Brazil's crowded and depressed northeast.
-Eventually conflicts erupted between barons and indigenous workers over encroachment on tribal lands.
-Stories of cruelty abound.
-One baron is said to have killed more than 40,000 native people during his 20-year "reign."
-Another boasted of having slaughtered 300 Indians in a day.
+They dominated the region like feudal lords, and their footprints are still present through the city.

 The 25-year rubber era was brought to a close thanks to Englishman Henry A. Wickham, who took 70,000 rubber-tree seeds out of Brazil in 1876.
 (Transporting seeds across borders has since been outlawed.)
 The seeds were planted in Kew Gardens in England.
 The few that germinated were transplanted in Malaysia, where they flourished.
 Within 30 years Malaysian rubber ended the Brazilian monopoly.
 Although several schemes were launched to revitalize the Amazon rubber industry, and many seringueiros continued to work independently in the jungles, the high times were over.
 Manaus entered a depression that lasted until 1967, when the downtown area was made a free-trade zone.
 The economy was revitalized, and its population jumped from 200,000 to 900,000 in less than 20 years.

 In the 1970s the industrial district was given exclusive federal free-trade-zone status to produce certain light-industry items.
 Companies moved in and began making motorcycles and electronics.
 In the mid-1990s the commercial district lost its free-trade-zone status.
 Thousands of workers lost their jobs and businesses crumbled, but the light-industrial sector held strong and even grew.
-Today it employs over 100,000, has the largest motorcycle factory in South America, and makes 90% of Brazilian-made TVs.
+Today it employs more than 100,000, has the largest motorcycle factory in South America, and makes 90% of Brazilian-made TVs.